farrell-dan/concordia-project-slingair/README.md

 - User selects a seat, enters information and clicks 'Confirm'.
 - Contact the server with the data, and wait for a success response to redirect to the `/confirmation` page.
 - The confirmation page should display a confirmation message to the user with the info that they entered on the previous screen.
-- Consider using `localStorage` to save the reservation id, to allow for retrieval if the user closes and reopens the browser at `/reservation`.

 ---